wadewegner/wadewegner.github.com/_posts/2013-10-29-configuring-the-forcecom-ide-with-eclipse-and-using-git.md

 ![Inline APEX development](http://wadewegner.blob.core.windows.net/wordpress/2013/10/2013-10-30-Inline.png)

 ... or using the [Developer Console](http://wiki.developerforce.com/page/Developer_Console).
-Both are decent for quick and dirty updates, but when it comes to applying best practices - i.e. automated builds, source control, and so forth - I don't want to live in the browser.
+Both are decent for quick and dirty updates, but when it comes to applying best practices (i.e. automated builds, source control, and so forth) I don't want to live in the browser.

 There's a good wiki article available on the Developer Force website which explains [how to setup Eclipse with the Force.com IDE](http://wiki.developerforce.com/page/Force.com_IDE_Installation), so I won't repeat those instructions.
-Instead, I want to focus on two things:
+Instead, I want to do two things:

 1. Provide some context to people that may not have a Java (nor Eclipse) background.
 2. Provide a perspective on configuring git (and either Github or Bitbucket) to provide source control for your project.

 Nothing earth shattering but hopefully useful.

-**Setting Up Eclipse with the Force.com IDE**
+**<span style="text-decoration: underline;">Setting Up Eclipse with the Force.com IDE</span>**

 As I said above, review this article: [http://wiki.developerforce.com/page/Force.com\_IDE_Installation](http://wiki.developerforce.com/page/Force.com_IDE_Installation)